gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Move
 ![](../attachments/action_move_example.jpg)
 - Move your pawn up to 2 spaces following dotted lines.
-	- You may share a space with other Spaceships, Satellites, or debris.
+	- You may share a space with other pawns, satellites, or debris.
-	- If the space you move into contains any debris, your Spaceship takes 1 point of damage.
+	- If the space you move into contains any debris, your spaceship takes 1 point of damage.

 ### Capture Debris
 ![](../attachments/action_capture_example.jpg)
-- Move any number of debris from your space onto your Spaceship card.
+- Move any number of debris from your space onto your spaceship card.

 OR

-- Move 1 debris from an adjacent space onto your Spaceship card.
+- Move 1 debris from an adjacent space onto your spaceship card.

-Spaceships can carry debris up to their capacity.
-A Spaceship's capacity starts at 5, and may be upgraded via other actions.
+Spaceships carry debris up to their capacity.
+A spaceship's capacity starts at 5, and may be upgraded via other actions.

 ### Recycle
 ![](../attachments/action_recycle_example.jpg)
-- Move any number of debris from your Spaceship card back to the supply.
-Draw that number of Resource cards.
+- Move any number of debris from your spaceship card back to the supply.
+Draw that number of resource cards.
 	- If you recycle 5 or more debris in one action, decrease Threat by 1 space

 See the "Hand Limit" section for restrictions.